NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Add-WindowsFeature -Name DFS -IncludeAllSubFeatures

-        2.  []{#your_Windows .anchor}You need to enable remote
-            management of DFS from your Windows 8 workstation.
+        2. You need to enable remote management of DFS from your Windows 8 workstation.
 What commands do you need to run?
             (Include only the minimum that apply.)

             a.  ***Install-WindowsFeature -name RSAT-DFS-Mgmt-Con***